wso2/docs-updates/en/docs/updates/faq.md

 You can review details about each update and hotfix in [Updates Portal](https://updates-info.wso2.com).
 Information about your subscribed products is available in [Updates Portal](https://updates-info.wso2.com).

-### How can you print update information by accessing the Updates portal?
+### How can I print update information by accessing the Updates portal?

 Follow the steps given below:<br>
 1. Login to the [Updates portal](https://updates-info.wso2.com/)<br>